2019 Los Angeles Dodgers season: Major League Baseball draft

 The Dodgers received a compensation pick as a result of their failure to sign J. T. Ginn in the 2018 draft.
 They lost their second round pick as a result of signing free agent A. J. Pollock and gained a second round compensation pick as a result of losing Yasmani Grandal to free agency.
 With their two first round picks, they selected college infielders Kody Hoese and Michael Busch.
-As of the 2022 season, one player from this draft has played in the majors.
+As of the 2025 season, five players from this draft have played in the majors.